 Just like planting traditional strains, autoflower plants also need preparation and essential steps to make sure the best yield is produced to make the most out of it.

 The first step is training your plant.
 Though this may be quite difficult because of the time frame, it doesn’t mean it’s not possible.
 Since the vegetative time phase only lasts from two to three weeks, the grower only has that time to train the plants.
-Once the autoflower developed three or more nodes, it is suitable to start topping the plants to create more stem and nodes.
-Another way is to pull the plant on the sides to let new upwards increase.
+Once the autoflower develops three or more nodes, it is suitable to start topping the plants to create more stems and nodes.
+Another way is to pull the plant on the sides to let the new upwards increase.
 Pruning also works fine a week after the flowering stage.
-However, when it just started flowering, topping the plant should stop.
+However, when it starts flowering, topping the plant should stop.

-Though the plants don’t need the necessary sunlight or light, there are some things they need.
+Though the plants don’t need the necessary sunlight or light, there are some other things they need.
 Autoflower plants still need warmth and good airflow.
-When growing outdoors, the rainy climate might be harmful to marijuana roots.
-Thus, this is best done indoors or inside a greenhouse where the necessary protection and growth can take place.
+When growing outdoors, the rainy climate might be harmful to the marijuana roots.
+Thus, this is best planted indoors or inside a greenhouse where the necessary protection and growth can take place.

-Since autoflowers have shorter lengths and vegetative cycles, there is no need to overfeed them with organic nutrients and nitrogen.
-Overfeeding give more harm than any good.
-The best time to give them is during the vegetative stage.
+Since autoflowers have shorter lengths and vegetative cycles, there is no need to overfeed them with organic nutrients and nitrogen; overfeeding does more harm than good.
+The best time to feed them is during the vegetative stage.
 One trick to also do is to harvest the yield progressively.
-Start from harvesting the colas, then let the lower buds to solid up before harvesting them.
-This way, there will be more harvest and can get the most out of the small plant.
+Start from harvesting the colas, then let the lower buds solid up before harvesting them.
+This way, there will be more harvest since one can get the most out of these small plants.

 For continuous growth and harvest, it is also possible to plant more seeds while the current autoflower plant is ready to harvest.
 It would be easy to keep up with the growing and harvesting part since they don’t take that long.
-That way, the grower can have ready to harvest plants and growing plants as well.
+That way, the growers can have ready-to-harvest plants and growing plants simultaneously.
 This means more yields and more ways to observe and cultivate autoflower plants.

 One tip is to choose the right autoflower strains.
-Since there are many strains available in the market, picking the best one will make all the difference.
-Read the labels and the characteristics of the strain.
-This is also one way of knowing how to grow the autoflower plants, for some are easier to handle and could essentially grow very fast.
-Pick the kind of strain that works well the personal preference.
+Since there are many strains available in the market, picking the best one will make all the difference; read the labels and the characteristics of the strain.
+This is also one way of knowing how to grow the autoflower plants, for some are easier to handle and could essentially grow faster than the others.
+Pick the kind of strain that works well for personal preference.

 Repotting the plant may not be a good idea since it will just make a mess or stress the autoflower plants.
 A large pot is good to allow the roots more space, but avoid using too large pots since, again, the plants don’t grow very tall.

 The best soil to use is the kind that is light and airy.
-Make sure the purchased soil doesn’t contain heavy nutrients, choose the one that has a lighter dosage of fertilizer mix.
-If there are no lighter mixtures available, the grower can make its own solution at home.
+Make sure the purchased soil doesn’t contain heavy nutrients; choose the one that has a lighter dosage of fertilizer mix.
+If there are no lighter mixtures available, the growers can make their own solution at home.

 It is also very important to water the autoflowering plants correctly.
-To do this, avoid scheduling the plant’s water fix, but rather, water it when needed only.
-Just like traditional plants, make sure to check if the topsoil is dry.
-Only water it if it is dry.
+To do this, avoid scheduling the plant’s watering at a fixed time, but rather, water it when needed only.
+Just like traditional plants, make sure to check if the topsoil is dry; water it if it is dry.
 If it is still damp, consider watering it later.
 When watering, don’t use too much water.
-Spray enough for the soil to get damp, and the plant is good to go.
+Spraying is enough for the soil to get damp, and the plant is good to go.

 Since it is not good to overfeed the autoflower plants with nutrients, it is essential to know when to feed them.
-If the soil is filled with nutrients, then it could be possible not to feed them with other organic nutrients since the soil is enough for the plant already.
-But if the grower wants to give it more for a better-quality plant, make sure the plant won’t be fed with nutrients for at least two weeks after sprouting the first few leaves.
+If the soil is filled with nutrients, it is possible not to feed them with other organic nutrients anymore since the soil is enough for the plant already.
+But if the grower wants to give it more for a better-quality plant, make sure that the plant won’t be fed with nutrients for at least two weeks after sprouting the first few leaves.
 After that, it’s okay to slowly give them a few nutrients they need.